nicklafferty/craftycody/content/crafts/diy-how-to-mount-a-beach-cruiser.md

 We took everything off our wall and removed all the hooks/nails.
 My husband lifted up the bike and I directed him around until it was level and centered(ish) on the wall.

 When we found the right position, he lifted it back up and I placed each pipe bracket on the wall and in the spot where it would hold the bike.
 I used a pencil to mark where the holes were so I could predrill them without anyone having to hold anything up.
+Remember to use the appropriate size bit for the screws you're using.
+I bought this [screw/bit size checker](https://amzn.to/3bh6ycm) so I always know which bit to use.

 ### Drilling